mobilemadman2/code-samples/svg/turkey/README.md

 ## Animated Holiday Card

-Here you'll find css, javascript and svg files for this func animation
+Here you'll find css, javascript and svg files for this fun animation

 ~optimised for webkit browsers only